 Registered Aboriginal Parties (RAPs) are organisations that hold decision-making responsibilities under the Aboriginal Heritage Act 2006 (Vic) for managing and protecting Aboriginal cultural heritage in a specified geographical area.
 RAPs are appointed by the Victorian Aboriginal Heritage Council.

 There are currently 11 RAPs in Victoria.
 These RAPs currently cover approximately 60% of Victoria.
-They have empowered Traditional Ownercommunities to have control over their lands and communities, yet they only represent the legally recognised lands of various Traditional Owner groups.
+This structure of governance has given Traditional Owner communities control over their lands and communities, yet they only represent the legally recognised lands of the Traditional Owner groups which may not reflect traditional borders.
 See where these RAPs lie and what they have accomplished below.

 - Barengi Gadjin Land Council Aboriginal Corporation